 Note: A pre-determination is processed much like a claim.
 Plan accordingly and allow sufficient time for that process to take place.

-Covered expenses for the ExxonMobil Dental Plan
+Eligible services for the ExxonMobil Dental Plan

-A. The Plan divides dental services into four categories:
+The Plan divides dental services into four categories:

 For all coverage, benefits are payable only for charges up to the reasonable and customary amount for similar services and supplies in the area.
 PPO dentists' charges are generally within the reasonable and customary amount (see Adjustments to billed charges in the Payments section).